Tlf/tlf/doc/README_QTC.txt

 * CTRL+Q - open QTC window
 * ESC - close QTC window
 * TAB - move to the next field
+* SPACE - move to the next field in QTC line, in RECV mode
 * Shift+TAB - move to the previous field
 * UP, DOWN - move to up or down
 * BACKSPACE - delete the next to left